InclusiveTech/CodingKickstart/README.md

 ### Your toolbox

-- **Learning**: [htmldog.com](https://htmldog.com/) is a great place to start, with friendly tutorials full of examples!
-We recommend starting with the [HTML Tutorial](https://htmldog.com/guides/html/beginner/gettingstarted/).
-When you're ready to learn more, head over to the [examples](https://htmldog.com/examples/) section for guides on how to achieve specific effects.
+- **Learning**: [w3schools.com](https://www.w3schools.com/html/default.asp) is a great place to start, with friendly tutorials full of examples!
+We recommend starting with the [HTML Tutorial](https://www.w3schools.com/html/default.asp).
+While all of the items in the sidebar are excellent, feel free to focus on the things that you want the most.
+For instance, you might want to look into [HTML Styles](https://www.w3schools.com/html/html_styles.asp) to give your project a more vibrant look.

 - **Creating**: Use [CodeCollab](https://codecollab.io) to share your project with your friends.
 No registration required!